 Rent to own a house is also called lease to own house (or a whole slew of other phrases… like “lease option”, etc.).

-So how does rent to own homes work in Washington DC and North Carolina and other parts os ?
+So how does rent to own homes work in Charlotte and other parts os ?

 How Does A Rent To Own Home Agreement Work?